How To Become More Detail-Oriented at Work

 1. Show you are detailed-oriented prior to the interview

-Even prior to your interview, you have the opportunity to show that you are detail-oriented.
+Even before your interview, you have the opportunity to show that you are detail-oriented.
 By ensuring your resume and cover letter are free of grammatical and spelling errors and that they include details relevant to the job description, you show that details are important to you.

 Read more: The Complete Guide to Researching a Company